-Follow the prompts to switch your Local account to a Microsoft account.
+Follow the prompts to switch your local account to a Microsoft account.
 The next time you sign in to Windows, use your Microsoft account name and password.
 Your apps and files will not be affected.

 If you don’t want to switch to a Microsoft Account, but wish to continue using the Local Account, then use these steps:

-2. Under “Accounts used by other apps”, select the Microsoft account that was previously associated with the user account
+Open Settings, and click Accounts.
+Under “Accounts used by other apps”, select the Microsoft account that was previously associated with the user account

+Click Remove.
 Default Apps should now work correctly.

-To set the defaults on a per-file type basis, right-click the file for which you want to assign the default program, click Open with.. > Choose another app
+To set the defaults on a per-file type basis, right-click the file for which you want to assign the default program, click Open with → Choose another app

-Select the program from the list, and make sure you enable the check box for Always use this app to open…
+Select the program from the list, and make sure you enable the checkbox for Always use this app to open…

 About the author

 Ramesh Srinivasan founded Winhelponline.com back in 2005.
-He is passionate about Microsoft technologies and has a vast experience in the ITeS industry — delivering support for Microsoft's consumer products.
-He has been a Microsoft MVP [2003 to 2012] who contributes to various Windows support forums.
+He is passionate about Microsoft technologies and he has been a Microsoft Most Valuable Professional (MVP) for 10 consecutive years from 2003 to 2012.